blockchainofthings/Catenis-API-Docs/source/includes/set_permission_rights.md

 <aside class="warning">
-An <b><i>Invalid entity ID</i></b> error does not mean that the whole request has failed, but rather only that the permission rights could not be set for those specific invalid IDs &mdash; which are specified in the error message.
+An <b><i>Invalid entity ID</i></b> error does not mean that the whole request has failed, but rather only that the permission rights could not be set for those specific invalid IDs — which are specified in the error message.
 Any other valid IDs that might have been passed in the same request should have the corresponding permission rights correctly set.
 </aside>